VenturaNotes/Knowledge/- Topics/median.md

 - $n$.
 In descriptive statistics, a measure of central tendency that is the middle value of the set of scores arranged in order of magnitude, or the mean of the two middle scores if there is an even number of scores and therefore no single middle score.
 Compare MEAN, MODE. median adj. \[From Latin medius middle]
 ## Source[^6]
 - In signal statistics, the average value computed for each signal data point by taking it and a fixed number of its immediate neighbors and determining their median value.
 The median is found by sorting the values and taking the one in the middle.
+## Source[^7]
+### In Probability and Statistics
+- Suppose that the observations in a set of numerical data are ranked in ascending order.
+Then the (sample) median is the middle observation if there are an odd number of observations; it is the average of the two middlemost observations if there are an even number.
+- The median of a continuous distribution with probability density function $f$ is any number $m$ such that$$\int_{-\infty}^{m} f(x) dx = 0.5.$$
+- In this case the median need not be unique.
+### Of A Triangle
+- A line through a vertex of a triangle and the midpoint of the opposite side.
+The three medians are concurrent at the centroid.
 ## References

 [^1]: [[(Home Page) A Dictionary of Business and Management 6th Edition by Oxford Reference]]